VIRTUAL WORKSHOP: Beginner Patchwork + Quilting

 - Walking foot for your sewing machine

 Date & Time: See above!
-Please note: the date you select a the top of the page is the first of two parts for this workshop
+Please note: the date you select a the top of the page is the first of three parts for this workshop

-Class Length: 2 sessions, approximately 2 hours each
+Class Length: 3 sessions, approximately 5 hours total

 Location: Anywhere!
 This workshop will be hosted virtually via Zoom!
 Details will be emailed after within 24-48 hours of the workshop start date